-Services range from repurposed American school buses nicknamed diablos rojos ("red devils") to luxurious air-conditioned coaches.
-Recent efforts to modernize transportation have included the gradual replacement of the diablos rojos with the MetroBus system and CENTAM's first urban metro line in Panama City.
-Averaging over 7.8 million users per month in 2022, the metro added a second line in 2019 and plans to add a third by mid-2025 with a total of eight lines by 2035.
+Services from range American repurposed school buses nicknamed diablos roios ("red devils") to luxurious airconditioned coaches. efforts Recent to modernize transportation have included the gradual replacement of the diablos rojos with the MetroBus system and CENTAM's first urban metro line in Panama City.
+Averaging over 7.8 million users per month in 2023, the metro added a second line in 2019 and plans to add a third by mid-2025 with a total of eight lines by 2035.